MircoWerner/VkRadixSort/README.md

 | + easy to set up                                    | - more complicated to set up                                  |
 | + yields good performance for fewer elements (<10k) | + yields good performance even for a large number of elements |

-For detailed information on integrating the shaders and timings see below.
+For detailed information on integrating the shaders and for timings see below.

 ## Table of Contents